binkley/kunits/README.md

 causes code coverage to fail.

 Following [the rules](https://wiki.c2.com/?MakeItWorkMakeItRightMakeItFast),
-I removed `inline` for now, until JaCoCo resolves this issue.
-In hindsight, I wish `inline` were an annotation rather than a keyword: it should be a compiler hint, not a command.
+`inline` is removed for now, until JaCoCo resolves this issue.
+In hindsight, one wishes `inline` were an annotation rather than a keyword: it should be a compiler hint, not a command, and the compiler should inline automatically, as it makes sense, without the programmer being explicit.

 ## Kotlin rational